drammock/git-novice/_episodes/07-github.md

 ![Freshly-Made GitHub Repository](../fig/git-freshly-made-github-repo.svg)

-Note that our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.
+Note that our local repository still contains our earlier work, but the remote repository on GitHub appears empty as it doesn't contain any files yet.

 The next step is to connect the two repositories.
 We do this by making the